 Ace of Swords

-As with all the Ace cards, the Ace of Swords represents a major change or new beginning in the area associated with the suite.
-With swords that subject is the intellect and mind, so the change will be to do with ideas, thoughts, communication and rationality.
+Like all Aces, the Ace of Swords represents a major change or new beginning in the area associated with the Suit.
+With Swords, the subject is the intellect and mind.
+The change involves ideas, thoughts, communication, and rationality.

-These changes could include new projects or career changes, entering a new social or other group that follows a new set of ideas, or a physical move that comes with a change of environment, culture or ways of living.
+These changes include new projects or career shifts, entering a social group following a new set of ideas, or a physical move bringing a change of environment, culture, or way of living.

-It could also point to looking at your life in a new way, having a new plan or a breakthrough creative idea.
-It also represents changes in longer lasting thoughts such as fundamental beliefs.
+It points to looking at your life in a new way, formulating a new plan, or experiencing a breakthrough creative idea.
+It represents a shift in long-lasting thoughts, such as fundamental beliefs.

-The card can also point to a new clarity in your dealings.
-A veil of misinformation or old way of thinking about a situation is lifted and causes a new start.
-Like the double edged sword on the card, this can be both good and bad as it reveals the hard truth.
+The card points to a new clarity in your dealings.
+A veil of misinformation or an old way of thinking lifts, causing a new start.
+Like the double-edged sword on the card, this cuts both ways: it reveals the hard truth.

 Description and Symbology

-Apollo is noted as the epitome of the arts, medicine, moral virtue, harmony, moderation and reason personified.
-He was particularly associated with music and carried a lyre.
-He was associated with divination and the Oracle of Delphi
+Apollo stands as the epitome of the arts, medicine, moral virtue, harmony, and reason personified.
+He maintains a specific association with music, carrying a lyre.
+He holds domain over divination and the Oracle of Delphi.

-On the reverse, Apollo was also the god of divine distance, and threatened or destroyed from afar with his bow (and was thus associated with disease and plagues as well as medicine).
-He handed divine retribution to the guilty, especially those who insulted the Gods.
-Apollo is often seen as very heavy handed in this respect!
+Conversely, Apollo was the god of divine distance.
+He threatened or destroyed from afar with his bow (associating him with disease and plagues).
+He handed divine retribution to the guilty, specifically those who insulted the gods.
+Apollo proved ruthlessly heavy-handed in this respect.

-The messengers of Apollo are shown beside Apollo; the wolf and the raven (according to myth ravens would have been white at the birth of Apollo).
-Both animals are ancient symbols of divine guidance and higher intellect.
+The messengers of Apollo sit beside him: the wolf and the raven (according to myth, ravens were white at the birth of Apollo).
+Both animals act as ancient symbols of divine guidance and higher intellect.

 Apollo himself is shown at his birth, born fully formed as a young man holding a golden sword.

-The symbology of this card is simple.
-As the God of the higher arts and intellect, the birth of Apollo represents the birth of new ideas.
+The symbology of this card is simple and direct.
+As the god of the higher arts and intellect, the birth of Apollo represents the birth of new ideas.

 row icon image